 Myths of the Music-Fine Art Price Differential

 When I came throughout this article, I was taken aback by the prices those artworks had achieved.
-Several of them could rarely evoke a wonderful emotional response in me, at the same time as others might simplest slightly.
-Still, for almost all of them, I actually do not apprehend how their fees are contemplated in work, and vice versa.
-Obviously, those portions have not been supposed for human beings like me, an artist, while rich shoppers virtually see their intrinsic inventive value clearly.
+Several of them could rarely evoke a wonderful emotional response in me, while others might simplest slightly.
+Still, for almost all of them, I do not apprehend how their fees are contemplated in work and vice versa.
+Those portions have not been supposed for human beings like me, an artist, while rich shoppers virtually see their intrinsic inventive value.

 So why doesn’t song appeal to these forms of costs?
-Is it even viable for a piece of the recorded track, now not song memorabilia or a tune artifact (inclusive of an extraordinary file, LP, bootleg, T-shirt, album artwork, and so forth.), to be well worth $1 million or extra?
+Is it even viable for a piece of the recorded track, now not song memorabilia or a tune artifact (including an extraordinary file, LP, bootleg, T-shirt, album artwork, etc.), to be well worth $1 million or extra?
 Are all musicians and music composers doomed to conflict within the track industry and claw their way up into a profession in music?
-If one painting may be worth $1 million, why cannot a tune or piece of music also be valued similarly?
-Apparently, the $.99 in line with download price is the very best rate a track can command at marketplace price, regardless of what its pleasant or content material, and the musician or composer should take delivery of this fee as such.
+If one painting is worth $1 million, why cannot a tune or piece of music be valued similarly?
+The $.99 in line with the download price is the best rate a track can command at marketplace price, regardless of its pleasant content material, and the musician or composer should take delivery of this fee as such.

 The financial equation seems something like this: